-To summarize this article, the common phrase "the kingdom of heaven," one of Christ's most common phrases, the actual phrase used means "the kingdom of the skies," since when the word for "sky" most often appears as the plural "skies".
+To summarize this article, the common phrase "the kingdom of heaven," one of Christ's most common phrases.
+Most commonly, the actual phrase is closer to "the realm of the skies," since the word for "heaven" most often appears as the plural "skies".
 However, the English idea of "sky" doesn't capture the sense of the Greek word either since "the skies" was everything above the surface of the earth, that is, the rest of the universe, especially aspects of the universe that were ethereal, that is, not like matter as we know it.